Soft connection in training

 Colt starting under saddle

-We start with the horse in front of us—reading body language, energy, and personality—so first rides are soft, clear, and confidence-building.
-Connection and trust guide every step from saddling to steering.
+We start with the horse in front of us, paying close attention to body language, energy, and mindset so early rides feel clear, predictable, and confidence-building.
+Connection and trust guide every step from the first saddle to steering and balance.

 Ask about availability